 Drowsy driving is linked to a number of accidents every year.
 A person driving while he is sleepy or fatigued is likely to face increased accident risks while driving.
 Drowsy driving accidents are typically devastating accidents because they can involve high speeds and loss of control of the vehicle, resulting in serious injuries and even fatalities.
 For example, wrong way driving crashes, some of the most devastating accidents, are often linked to a drowsy driver who missed a sign as a result of his mental state and ended up on the wrong way.

-If you or a loved one has been injured in a drowsy driving accident, talk to an Atlanta car accident attorney at the Katz Law Firm about your legal options to a claim for damages.
+If you or a loved one has been injured in a drowsy driving accident, talk to an Atlanta car accident attorney at the Katz Personal Injury Lawyers about your legal options to a claim for damages.